dpluong/chip-8/docs/PROJECT DOCUMENT.md

 The final release of the product is expected on April 8, 2019, with intermediate releases required as described in "Software Methodology & Timeframe".

+# What's New?
+Change log (Feb 27, 2019)
+- Added schedule for Release 3
+- Updated overall schedule such that visualizer/tool will take all of Release 2/3

 ## In-person Meeting Times
 The members of the team shall meet at least weekly for a period of at most 90 minutes every Monday after class.
 Meetings will by held in **room 3262** if possible.